Welcome to Montreal Canadiens Ave—in the Maritimes

 If you visit the Maritimes, as you approach Fredericton, look for the exit to Harvey, and follow that road for about 15 minutes.
 Eventually, you’ll come upon my old sign on the left-hand side of the road, at the entrance to their driveway—Montreal Canadiens Ave.

-Next, find out what it’s like growing up trilingual in the Prairies!
+Next, find out what it was like growing up with hockey in Durham, Ontario.